connorskees/connorskees.github.io/content/blog/avx-png-filter.md

 The step that we're interested in right now is filtering.
 You can find a pretty good explanation of the algorithm in the [PNG specification](https://www.w3.org/TR/PNG-Filters.html), but we'll walk through a quick summary of the parts that are relevant to us here.

 We can start by introducing two primitives: the pixel, and "bpp" or bits per pixel.
-PNGs support a number of different color formats, and those formats can affect how we encode and decode pixels.
+PNGs support a number of different color formats, and those formats affect how we encode and decode pixels.
 There are two properties we care about — color type and bit depth.

 Color type defines the channels or components that make up a pixel.
 In the RGBA color type, pixels consist of 4 channels — red, green, blue, and alpha.
 PNGs support simple grayscale, grayscale with alpha, RGB, RGBA, and an "indexed" color type that lets you assign an 8-bit integer to each color, though this only works if the image has at most 256 different colors.